ibm-cloud-docs/discovery-data/entity-extractor.md

 Teach {{site.data.keyword.discoveryshort}} about terms that are significant to your business by creating an entity extractor.
 {: shortdesc}

-The entity extractor is generally available for installed deployments and is available as a beta feature for managed deployments.
-{: note}

 An *entity extractor* is a machine learning model that recognizes and tags terms that you indicate are significant to your business need or use case.
 When you create an entity extractor, you get to decide the content and scope of information to find and extract.
 Your extractor can extract any of the following things:

 -  Terms that represent objects, such as vegetable names from cooking recipes or the make and model of cars from accident reports